Skip to main content.

 • Literature 201, Narrative/Poetics/Representation

-• a Written Arts course in fiction or nonfiction at the 100–200 level
+• A Written Arts course in fiction or nonfiction at the 100–200 level

-• a Written Arts course in any discipline at the 200–300 level
+• A Written Arts course in any discipline at the 200–300 level

 • Literature 201, Narrative/Poetics/Representation

-• a Written Arts poetry course at the 100–200 level
+• A Written Arts poetry course at the 100–200 level

 Students who have moderated into fiction and nonfiction are strongly encouraged to take an upper-level writing seminar prior to the start of their Senior Project.
 Students who have successfully moderated into poetry are encouraged to take an upper-level course in the writing or analysis of poetry.